fritzone/obfy/README.md

 ```

 The `const CT check;` is the expression that is being checked for the various case branches.
 Please note the `add_entry` and `add_default` methods, together with the `join()` method which allow chaining of expressions and method calls on the same object.
 The `std::vector<const case_instruction*> steps;` is a cumulative container for all the branch condition expressions and also bodies (code which is executed in a branch).
-This will introduce more complex code at a later stage, however it was necessary to have these two joined in the same container in order to allow as similar behaviour to the original way the C++ `case` works as possible.
+This will introduce more complex code at a later stage, however it was necessary to have these two joined in the same container in order to allow as similar behaviour to the original way the C++ `case` works, as possible.

 The inner mechanism of the `CASE` depends on the following classes: